Hi there, I'm Zoe Zuniga

 Unless you are able to just do it as a hobby on the side.
 I have never been able to stick with the art-as-hobby way of doing things but that might work fine for you.

 I always seem to want to find a way to make it into a business.
 I had my first hand made clothing business in Burlington Vermont in 1977.
-In 1984 I supported myself doing hand painted T-shirts for vendors in Downtown Boston.
+In 1984 I supported myself by doing hand painted T-shirts for vendors in Downtown Boston.
 I started freelancing as an illustrator while I was still in college.

-I love the creative process and can’t seem to feel fully alive without some kind of having project going.
+I love the creative process and can’t seem to feel fully alive without having some kind of project going.

 I did commercial illustration a bit but I was so meek and shy in those days I could not hack the self-promotion aspect so I decided to be practical and get a “real career”, something sanctioned by society, where you could get a paycheck.